rohildshah/rohils-standalones/README.md

 A self-explanator rock, paper, scissors game where you play against the computer.

+--

+### masking.pde:
+File Type: Processing 3 (.pde)

+Ideal Platform: Processing 3

+A simple demonstration of how the masking function works with Processing 3.
+Your referenced images must be located within the data folder of the sketch.
+Find help (here)[https://processing.org/examples/loaddisplayimage.html] or (here)[https://processing.org/reference/].

 ## How to run on your computer
 **Tested on Mac OS; this _may_ work on Windows as well**
 ### (.py) Files